strata/data/docs/usage/caching.md

 * Cache is enabled
 * GET or HEAD requests

+For GraphQL queries this is determiend by:

+* Cache is enabled
+* GET, HEAD or POST requests

 To cache data simply set the cache and then make your data request:

 ```php